Skip Nav Destination

 Published: 01 April 2009

-... initiate emotional responses ("integration time") to 138 musical samples from a variety of genres by monitoring their real-time continuous ratings of emotional content and arousal level of the musical excerpts (made using a joystick).
+... to initiate emotional responses ("integration time") to 138 musical samples from a variety of genres by monitoring their real-time continuous ratings of emotional content and arousal level of the musical excerpts (made using a joystick).
 On average, participants required 8.31 s ( SEM = 0.10) of music before...

 Journal Articles